-Currently there is no national requirement to capture outcomes achieved for adults and older people.
+Currently, there is no national requirement to capture outcomes achieved for adults and older people.
 There are however some local authorities who track outcomes achieved, not achieved and partially achieved for people and the success or failures behind each is used to inform staff learning and the improvement of services and targeting resources.
 An outcome approach can provide rich information to help target resources more effectively and more personalised to what matters to people.
-Following an outcomes approach allows clarification of what ‘good’ looks like.
+Following outcomes, the approach allows clarification of what ‘good’ looks like.

 care needs are resourced.

 Data that is useful to improve frontline operations currently have less priority than aggregated performance management data, which we argue from an implementation perspective is not sufficient as little can be learned from it.